platformsh/platformsh-docs/docs/src/environments/backup.md

 {{< note theme="warning">}}

-Backups represent a complete snapshot of an environment's data.
+Backups include the environment's complete data but exclude code.
-However, by default you can only restore code through Git, using commands such as [revert](https://git-scm.com/docs/git-revert).
+To restore code to its previous state when the backup was taken, use Git commands such as [revert](https://git-scm.com/docs/git-revert).

 {{</note>}}